sbmkvp/phd_thesis/chapters/data-toolkit.md

 Finally there are solutions such as Hive and hbase which are database like functionality built on top of distributed file systems combining power of both concepts.
-This behaves like a hyper large scale database system and works in conjuntion with other big data tools
+This behaves like a hyper large scale database system and works in conjunction with other big data tools

 | Type          | Comment                                                    |
 |---------------|------------------------------------------------------------|